semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 ### Create mappings

 Optionally, you can customize the Jira field mappings and indicate which Semgrep fields they should be populated with.
-Currently, Semgrep supports the mapping of the following issue types:
+Currently, Semgrep supports the mapping of the following field types:

 * Short texts
 * Paragraphs